santiagocodes/resources/README.md

 - [Eloquent JavaScript](https://eloquentjavascript.net/) is a book about JavaScript, programming, and the wonders of the digital.
 Recommend to read YDKJS first.
 - [Learn to Chain Map, Filter, and Reduce](https://codeburst.io/javascript-learn-to-chain-map-filter-and-reduce-acd2d0562cd4) article.
 - [Just Javascript](https://justjavascript.com/) is a course imparted by Dan Abramov.
 Subscribe and receive this lessons on your email.
+- [javascript.info](https://javascript.info/) How it's done now.
+From the basics to advanced topics with simple, but detailed explanations.

 ### Games and challenges